ReToCode/demos/kcd-zurich-2023/1_FOREST_OF_YAML.md

+# Crossing the forest of YAML

-# A simple Knative Service
+A simple Knative Service

 ```bash
 kubectl apply -f - <<EOF